 The Eiffel Tower

-No trip to Paris is complete without experiencing the Iron Lady.
-The 330-meter tower offers three viewing levels, with the summit providing panoramic views across the entire Paris basin on clear days.
-Book tickets online 1-2 months in advance, as they sell out quickly.
-Prices: €36.10 for adults (summit via elevator), €18.10 for ages 12-24, €9.10 for children 4-11, and free for under 4s.
-Pro tip: visit at sunset for the most magical experience, and stay to see the tower’s sparkling light show that occurs at the top of each hour after dark.
-Lines are shortest on weekday mornings before 10 AM or in the late evening.
+You’re not leaving Paris without doing the Iron Lady, so do it right.
+The 330-meter tower has three viewing levels, and on a clear day the summit reads the whole Paris basin like a map.
+Book online one to two months ahead, because slots vanish.
+Prices: €36.10 for adults to the summit by elevator, €18.10 for ages 12-24, €9.10 for kids 4-11, free under 4.
+Go at sunset for the best of it, then stay for the sparkling light show that fires off at the top of every hour after dark.
+Lines are thinnest on weekday mornings before 10 AM, or late in the evening.

 The Louvre Museum

-The world’s largest art museum houses over 35,000 works spanning thousands of years, including the Mona Lisa, the Venus de Milo, and the Winged Victory of Samothrace.
-A single visit barely scratches the surface, so prioritize the highlights or focus on a specific wing.
-Book timed-entry tickets online 1-2 weeks in advance (€22 for adults; free for under 18 and EU residents under 26).
-The museum is closed on Tuesdays.
-Plan at least 3-4 hours for a highlights tour, or a full day if you want to explore more thoroughly.
-The museum is least crowded on Wednesday and Friday evenings when it stays open until 9:45 PM.
+The largest art museum in the world holds more than 35,000 works across thousands of years, the Mona Lisa, the Venus de Milo, and the Winged Victory of Samothrace among them.
+One visit barely dents it, so pick your highlights or commit to a single wing and let the rest go.
+Book timed-entry tickets online one to two weeks out (€22 for adults; free for under 18 and EU residents under 26).
+It’s closed Tuesdays.
+Give it three to four hours for the greatest hits, or a full day if you want to wander.
+The thinnest crowds are Wednesday and Friday evenings, when the doors stay open until 9:45 PM.

 Notre-Dame Cathedral